 Who Is A High-Risk Driver?

-How Much Does High-Risk Car Insurance Cost In Ontario?
+How Much Does High-Risk Car Insurance Cost In Canada?

 Why Do High-Risk Drivers Have To Pay Higher Premiums?

 High-risk drivers are considered to pose a greater risk of making a claim than other drivers, which means that insurance companies see them as a higher risk.
 As a result, high-risk drivers typically have to pay higher premiums to cover the additional risk they pose.
 This is because the insurance company needs to be able to cover the costs of any claims that may arise from an accident involving a high-risk driver.